CEO of Web Summit tech conference resigns over Israel comments

 David Marcus, a former Facebook executive who oversaw the company's cryptocurrency project, was among those who criticized Cosgrave, writing on X: "Saddened by your ill-informed stance.
 You could've taken a more nuanced one, condemning these atrocities and calling for restraint.
 That would've been acceptable.
 You chose to support terrorists.
 As such I'll never attend/sponsor/speak at any of your events again."

-As a boycott movement gained momentum, Cosgrave attempted to walk back his comments, writing on X: "We are devastated to see the terrible killings and the level of innocent civilian casualties in Israel and Gaza.
+As a boycott movement gained momentum, Cosgrave attempted to walk back his comments with a post on X: "We are devastated to see the terrible killings and the level of innocent civilian casualties in Israel and Gaza.
 We condemn the attacks by Hamas and extend our deepest sympathies to everyone who has lost loved ones.
 We hope for peaceful reconciliation."

 But he then doubled down on his previous remark, saying: "To repeat: War crimes are war crimes even when committed by allies & should be called out for what they are."